 GO TO 2040 emphasizes the vital importance of strategic transportation investments.
 Given the transportation system's importance to the regional economy, this recommendation is especially pertinent in difficult economic times.
 GO TO 2040 recommends using existing revenue sources more wisely by implementing performance-based criteria rather than historical formulas for funding apportionments and project selection.
 These criteria should include broader elements of livability along with traditional engineering criteria.
+As an example, the Federal Transit Administration (FTA) recently updated its evaluation criteria for the New Starts program to embrace such factors.
 GO TO 2040 also recommends increasing user fees, as current revenues are insufficient to maintain, modernize, and expand the regional transportation system.
 The existing motor fuel tax should be brought up to date with today's actual costs of maintaining and operating the system.
 Additionally, the implementation of new and more innovative structures including congestion pricing will better reflect the broader social costs of transportation, such as congestion.
 To that end, the federal government can empower states and regions to provide adequate, sustainable funding for transportation by allowing tolls on the existing Interstate system.